And I’m Leaving Some Baggage Behind

 Today, getting to a travel destination is an exercise in patience these days and certainly not as enjoyable, but if it is a way to see the world, I am all in.
 In my twenties, I traveled for work and got to see even more of our country.
 I would try to wrap my business trips around a weekend or add on some days so I would have time to travel around and explore.
 And, I knew that when I became a mom, I would want to instill a love of travel in my kids.

 When my daughters were young, our trips involved activities so we went to Disney, Busch Gardens, Atlantis, Paradise Island, and skiing at one of our favorite places, Park City, Utah.
 We also took them to New York City, Washington, D.C., and California when they were in their young teens.
 I had always wanted to go to Europe, having never been there before.
-One of the many lessons I learned from becoming a widow is life is short and tomorrows are not guaranteed.
-Going back to my opening quote “I’d rather have a passport full of stamps than a house full of stuff,” was how I felt.
-Because we moved shortly after I became a widow, I had a house full of stuff that I needed to part with but I also realized that it was time to start living out my travel dreams.
+A lesson I strongly believe is that life is short and tomorrows are not guaranteed.
+Going back to my opening quote “I’d rather have a passport full of stamps than a house full of stuff,” is how I feel.
+We moved shortly after I became a widow.
+I had a house full of stuff that no one wanted.
+It made me realize that it was time to start living out my travel dreams.

-I’ve been fortunate to travel to Europe as a Mother-Daughter trip since 2015.
-We have created the most remarkable memories and I’d like to believe that my love of travel over things has resonated with my girls.
+I am fortunate to travel to Europe on many Mother-Daughter trips since 2015.
+We create the most remarkable memories.
+I strongly believe that my love of travel over things resonates with my daughters.
 We’ve had some amazing experiences and I feel blessed to have been afforded the opportunity to travel.
 I am sharing our recommendations for accommodations, places to visit, tips, foods, and more.

 Pack light and minimally.
 You really do not want to be lugging around suitcases, even if they are on wheels.
 Sometimes you may be jumping around from city to city or country to country and having to put a suitcase on a train is not fun especially if it is heavy.
 I try to get an idea for outfits on Pinterest before leaving.
 It is a great way to get fashion tips where you only need a few bottoms and you can mix and match.
 Try the ultralight packing cubes from eBags.

 Make sure your passport is up to date (with at least 6 months to spare).
-This should be done at the very least 3 months in advance.
+Do this at least 3 months in advance.
 Passports can be obtained from the Post Office or Courthouse.
 In the event that you need to expedite a passport or visa renewal, try Fastport Passport.
 They are registered with the U.S. Department of State.